jivko25/Angular-Job-Website/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## How to use app

+* First you need to register, useing username, email and password
+* You can change username from "Settings"
+* If you want to change password, you can use Reset password from Settings
+* There are two types of registration:
+  * Company
+  - Can add posts
+  - Can view all applicatiopns
+  - Can approve candidates
+  - Can view other posts
+  * User
+  - Can apply on job offer
+  - Can view their appliations
+  - Can view all posts